isabelarvelo/weather-forecast-dashboard/README.md

 The project, through its main.py script, offers a comprehensive weather insights platform built on the Dash framework.
 Users receive real-time weather data and forecasts for their chosen locations, presented in a visually engaging dashboard.
-Beyond the standard meteorological metrics, the platform stands out by providing AI-guided clothing recommendations based on the current conditions, addressing the everyday challenge of dressing appropriately for the weather.
+Beyond the standard meteorological metrics, the platform provies AI-guided clothing recommendations based on the current conditions, addressing the everyday challenge of dressing appropriately for the weather.